nprati01/new-repo-starter/README.md

 1. Click the `fork` button in the top-right corner of this webpage.
 1. The browswer will navigate to a new page for creating a fork, make sure that your user name is displayed and select `Create Fork` button.
 1. Verify that the browser has navigated to a page that includes this url: `https://github.com/<your-gh-username>/new-repo-starter`.
-1. Select the `clone` button shown in the `code` tab of your personal repoistory.
+1. Click the green `Code` butto and the `clone` button shown in the pop-up menu of your personal `new-repo-starter` repository.

 ### Follow the rest of the instructions shown below: